sergei-mironov/xkb-switch/README.md

 Building
 --------

+Make sure you have package *libxkbfile-dev* installed.

+_CMake Hacker wanted: please help me to express this dependency in CMakeLists.txt_
-To build the program manually, do the following.

-1. Unpack the tarball and cd to source directory
+To build the program manually, unpack the tarball and cd to source directory, than type the following commands:

+        $ mkdir build && cd build
-2. cmake .
+        $ cmake ..
-3. make
+        $ make
-4. sudo make install
+        $ sudo make install

 Usage
 -----